 The training is intended for electricians, electrical maintenance personnel, and design engineers who need to familiarize themselves with programmable controllers and automation technologies that are used in building construction and industrial automation.
 Specifically, this will be for the following technologies, with purpose-built instrumentation skids/facilities and PLC control systems that can interoperate with HART compliant field instruments under the electrical instrumentation course.

-Training is delivered for five days at one of PMV’s training centres (Perth, Karratha, Adelaide, or Brisbane), or a client’s facility.
+Training is delivered for five days at one of PMV’s training centres (Perth, Karratha, Adelaide), or a client’s facility.

 Taking this PLC Automation Course (Advanced) allows candidates to enhance and gain an understanding of PLC and process control.
 This course includes subjects such as: